Home / Guidelines for Picking a Good …

 Why are you taking photos on your trips, aside from the fact that that’s what everyone does when travelling?
 Are they for your own personal use in photo albums or on your computer?
 Do you share them on Facebook and Instagram with friends, or do you have the hopes of being a social media influencer and want high-res pics on a curated social media feed?
 Do you print your photos?
 Do you print them in large formats?
 Are you going to use your photos for commercial purposes, whether selling them on Shutterstock or using them for your work?
 The answers to these questions will shape what cameras you should look for.
 If you’re only interested in social media, an entry-level DSLR or Mirrorless camera or one of the newer smartphones will do.
 For personal use, a point-and-shoot or smartphone is appropriate.
 Want to really impress online followers or use the photos for print or work?
 Nothing less than a mid-range camera will do.

-Do you shoot video?
+Do you shoot videos?

 Not everyone does, but if you plan on shooting video on your travels, your choice of cameras will change.
 For ease of use, the new smartphones are surprisingly good, even if their video settings are limited and the fixed lens means everything looks roughly the same aside from digital filters.
-A lot of independent filmmakers and videographers have relied on DSLRs to shoot video for over a decade, but these cameras are growing out of date, even if their compatibility with a wide range of lenses makes them appealing to professionals.
+A lot of independent filmmakers and videographers have relied on DSLRs to shoot a video for over a decade, but these cameras are growing out of date, even if their compatibility with a wide range of lenses makes them appealing to professionals.
 If you’re going to be using video as much as still photography, consider one of the new Mirrorless cameras, especially from Sony, as their digital viewfinder, image stabilization, and impressive autofocus outpace any of their competitors.
-If you’re doing adventure videography like on a bike ride or scuba dive, a GoPro is your best choice, as its compact size and durability makes it practically the only game in town for adventure stuff.
+If you’re doing adventure videography like on a bike ride or scuba dive, a GoPro is your best choice, as its compact size and durability make it practically the only game in town for adventure stuff.

 What’s the difference between a DSLR and a Mirrorless camera?